vasilyl1/regex-tutorial/README.md

 ### Look-ahead and Look-behind

+It is easier to explain the look-ahead and look-behind technique by providing the below example.
+Note that we did not use any of that in our correct e-mail regex:

+(?=foo)	Lookahead	Asserts that what immediately follows the current position in the string is foo

+(?<=foo)	Lookbehind	Asserts that what immediately precedes the current position in the string is foo

+(?!foo)	Negative Lookahead	Asserts that what immediately follows the current position in the string is not foo

+(?<!foo)	Negative Lookbehind	Asserts that what immediately precedes the current position in the string is not foo

 ## Author

 My GitHub name is vl1.
 Most of the answers to the questions can be found there, here is the link to my profile at GitHub: